B.App.Sc.(clin sc), B.Ost.Sc, Member of AOA.

-As a teenager, I was athletic and an accomplished tennis player – until became ill with glandular fever and chronic fatigue syndrome.
+As a teenager, I was athletic and an accomplished tennis player – until I became ill with glandular fever and chronic fatigue syndrome.
 After a long period of illness with unsatisfactory results from standard medical approaches, I began to search for a safer, gentler and more effective treatment.
 That is when I discovered osteopathy.
 After having some treatments with a cranial osteopath, I soon felt my health significantly improving.

 Study & work history

 Feeling markedly improved, I left Brisbane for Melbourne to study osteopathy for five years.
 After graduating in 2004, I returned to the Brisbane Osteopathic Centre to start work as an osteopath.
-I have since became a business partner and have been treating patients of all ages for nearly 15 years.
+I have since became a business partner and have been treating patients of all ages for over 15 years.

 - growing pain for kids and teenagers